Back to Reference

 This architecture ensures that businesses can adopt the solution without needing a full-scale IT overhaul.

-These platforms are built on cloud-based infrastructure, which allows them to offer high availability, global reach, and seamless scaling.
+CPaaS platforms are built on cloud infrastructure, which provides high availability, global reach, and seamless scaling.
 This cloud-first approach means your business can integrate communication features without worrying about maintaining servers or dealing with downtime.
+The backbone of this solution is its APIs and SDKs, which enable developers to plug specific communication features—like sending an SMS or hosting a video call—into your applications with just a few lines of code.

 One of the biggest advantages of CPaaS is its ability to integrate with your existing tools and platforms.
 Whether you use a CRM like Salesforce, a helpdesk system like Zendesk, or even a custom-built application, CPaaS APIs can seamlessly connect with them to create a unified communication ecosystem.